 Banana – Foods to Treat Diabetes

 Low-fat cheeses are also good snacks for diabetes.
-There are many varieties of cheeses so choose only fat-free ones.
-Adding wholegrain crackers or other types of food which are low on carbs can make it a nutritious and delicious treat which will also keep you from becoming hungry for longer time.
+There are many varieties of cheeses, so choose only the fat-free ones on wholegrain crackers or other types of food that are low in carbs, which can make it a nutritious and delicious treat, which will also keep you from becoming hungry for a longer time.

 Yoghurt with Nuts – Safe Snacks to Control Diabetes

-Eat Apple With Skin to Maintain Sugar Level
+Eat an Apple With Skin to Maintain Sugar Level

 Egg Whites – Good Snacks for Diabetes

-Hard-boiled egg whites too are good snacks for diabetes.
+Hard-boiled egg whites are also good snacks for diabetes.
 These are quick to make and can be stored.
-Eating four egg whites will provide 70 calories and 0 carbs, plus these supplement minerals and high-quality protein.
+Eating four egg whites will provide 70 calories and 0 carbs, plus these supplements, minerals, and high-quality protein.

 Sunflower Seeds – Best Snacks for Diabetes Problem

 You can munch on half cup of sunflower seeds to calm a passing hunger or craving to eat sugary.
 These are highly nutritious and also safe snacks for diabetes.
-These are high on healthy fats and protein and low on carbs.
+These are high in healthy fats and protein and low in carbs.